danielsaidi/ScrollKit/README.md

     <img src="Resources/Demo.gif" width=300 />
 </p>

-The scroll views are designed to be easy to use, and basically just add more properties to the standard SwiftUI `ScrollView`.
+The views in this library are designed to be easy to use, and basically just add more properties to the standard SwiftUI `ScrollView`.
 They can be used on all Apple platforms, including iOS, macOS, tvOS and watchOS.